Is 'Bazball' coming to the County Championship?

 |Dates: 6 April - 29 September

-|Coverage: Ball-by-ball commentary of every County Championship match across BBC local radio, BBC Sport website and app with live text commentary on each day's play.
+|Coverage: Ball-by-ball commentary of every County Championship match across BBC local radio, BBC Sport website and app with live text commentary on each day's play

 The whites have been dusted off, woolly hats and hand warmers are at the top of the kit bag and the smell of freshly cut grass is in the air.
 The County Championship returns on Thursday.